 The oldest state park in the nation was established in 1885 (if you can’t guess where it is, it’s included in the list below), although Americans had been enjoying the many outdoor recreation areas near their homes long before that date.
 Many of the state parks we know today date from the 1930s, when New Deal programs like the Works Progress Administration and the Civilian Conservation Corps helped build thousands of parks nationwide.

-America’s state parks are as diverse as its population, ranging from tiny to vast, spread out from coast to coast, and found near densely populated cities as well as in remote wilderness areas.
-And you can bet that each of those 807 million visitors have a favorite park.
+America’s state parks are as diverse as its population, ranging from tiny to vast, spread out from coast to coast and found near densely populated cities as well as in remote wilderness areas.
+And you can bet that each person who visits has a favorite park.
 But if you’re searching for an amazing state park and want to start out with some proven highlights, we’ve rounded up 25 state parks across America that rank among the most popular in the country.

 1. Valley of Fire, Nevada